 - The shingles never sealed due to weather or faulty installation

-In most cases, the shingle manufacturer sticks to its denial of the claim, and the homeowner must accept it or sue the company with a high risk of losing.
+In most cases, an asphalt shingle manufacturer sticks to its denial of the claim, and the homeowner must accept it or sue the company with a high risk of losing.

-This is why proper installation is so important.
-If anything goes wrong with your roof that isn’t caused by a storm, you will likely have to pay for repair or replacement.
+Therefore, a proper installation is so important.
+If anything goes wrong with your roof that isn’t caused by a storm, you will likely have to pay for a repair or replacement.

 Also, make sure your installer understands Atlas installation guidelines and will follow them.
 Get that in writing!

 Our Free Quotes service streamlines the process of finding a dependable roofer.
 You can be sure you’re getting estimates from pre-screened and experienced roofing contractors.
 The service is free, and you don’t have to take any of the estimates.

 Proper roof preparation: To avoid shingle failure, make sure your attic is vented properly at eaves, the ridge, gables (and off-ridge vents on very large roofs).

 Your roofing contractor should know whether ventilation is adequate or what must be done.
 The roof deck should be in good condition.
 Flashing should be replaced after the roof tear-off job.

 We mentioned value as a combination of quality and reasonable cost.
 Here are the prices for the most popular Atlas shingle lines.